threepointone/glamor/README.md

 while it's tempting to add some form of a `Stylesheet` construct, we'd rather defer to the developer's preference.
 In general, we recommed using simple objects, functions, and components to create abstractions.
+You can also lean on `merge(...styles)` for combining rules.

 [todo - examples]